What is NCUK?

 |Physics||Research & Communication Skills (for all students)|

-The IFY is designed to assist international students in meeting admission requirements in NCUK universities.
+The International Foundation Year is designed to assist international students in meeting admission requirements in NCUK universities.
 It emphasises the development of independent learning, personal research, critical thinking and the academic skills required for further studies.

-The final NCUK IFY grade is based on a combination of coursework contributing 30% and the examination 70%.
-Once students successfully complete the IFY, NCUK guarantees them a place on an appropriate degree course at a partner university.
+The final NCUK International foundation Year grade is based on a combination of coursework contributing 30% and the examination 70%.
+Once students successfully complete the International Foundation Year, NCUK guarantees them a place on an appropriate degree course at a partner university.